-The Adventist Peace Fellowship provides a certification program for churches committed to working for peace and justice as an integral part of their identity and mission.
-In order to fulfill these certification requirements and become part of the Adventist Peace Church network, churches must demonstrate a serious long-term commitment to certain core values and ongoing practical actions in their local communities.
-The certification process takes approximately one year to complete and includes the following steps:
+The Adventist Peace Fellowship supports a network for churches committed to working for peace and justice as an integral part of their identity and mission.
+In order to become part of the Adventist Peace Church Network, congregations demonstrate an ongoing commitment to the APF’s core values and to practical actions in their local communities.
+The process for joining the network is described below.

 Current Peace Churches